 If you get one of the strains of human papillomavirus (HPV for short) that causes warts, you can get outbreaks of skin growths that are often referred to as “cauliflower-like” in your genital area (for those of us who need a visual).
 This doesn’t happen all the time — while the virus is living inside you all the time, you only get warts when it comes up to the top layer of your skin.
 There, it causes rapid growth of keratin, which is a hard protein you always have in your skin.

 Sometimes, these warts are just annoying because they are unwanted skin growths in a place you really don't want them, but other times, they are also uncomfortable and can even be painful.
-If you see or feel something that seems like a wart in your genital region (aka on, around or in your vagina, on or around your penis, or on or around your anus) go to your doctor to get it checked out.
+If you see or feel something that seems like a wart in your genital region (aka on, around or in your vulva, on or around your penis, or on or around your anus) go to your doctor to get it checked out.
 Once you're diagnosed with a wart-causing strain of HPV, you can work to ensure that you don't give it to any of your sexual partners.
-HPV is transmitted through skin-to-skin contact, which means that condoms can't 100 percent protect your lovers, but they can help a bunch.
+Since HPV is transmitted through skin-to-skin contact, that means that condoms can't 100 percent protect your lovers, but they can help a bunch.

 Can You Cure Them?